-The projected operating results set forth under the caption "PROJECTED OPERATING RESULTS" reflect increases in water commodity rates and daily service charges averaging approximately 2.0% as of January 1, 2017, and increases in sewer rates averaging approximately 1.5% as of July 1, 2016.
-The Board adopted such rate increases on June 15, 2016.
-In addition, the projected operating results set forth under the caption "PROJECTED OPERATING RESULTS" assume increases in water commodity rates and daily service charges averaging approximately 3.8% per annum after Fiscal Year 2017, and increases in sewer rates averaging approximately 1.5% per annum in Fiscal Year 2018, 3.0% per annum in Fiscal Year 2019 and 5.0% per annum thereafter.
-All of such rate increases are subject to the notice, hearing and protest provisions of Proposition 218 and there can be no assurance that such rate increases will be adopted as projected.
+The projected operating results set forth under the caption "PROJECTED OPERATING RESULTS" reflect the District's updated rate allocation model (as discussed under the caption "-Water Rates and Charges" below), as well as increases in sewer rates averaging approximately 0.4% as of July 1, 2018.
+The Board adopted such rate increases on November 15, 2017.
+In addition, the projected operating results set forth under the caption "PROJECTED OPERATING RESULTS" assume increases in water commodity rates and daily service charges averaging approximately 3.8% per annum beginning January 1, 2019, and increases in sewer rates averaging approximately 5% per annum beginning January 1, 2019.
+All of such projected rate increases after January 1, 2019 are subject to Board approval and the notice, hearing and protest provisions of Proposition 218 and there can be no assurance that such rate increases will be adopted as projected.
 See the caption "-Certain Limitations on Taxes and Other Revenue Sources-Articles XIII C and XIII D of the California Constitution."